ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-2-3.md

-# Examples of Successful Implementation of AI in Empathy

 In this chapter, we will explore the concept of AI and its applications in empathy development.
 We will also highlight examples of successful implementation of AI in empathy.